jrpotter/notebook/notes/linkers/elf.md

 %%ANKI
 Basic
 Consider the following translation unit.
-Which ELF section will `foo` end up in?
+Assuming `-fno-common`, which ELF section will `foo` end up in?
 ```c
 int foo = 0;
 ```